-The Laredo Independent School District and M.B.
-Lamar Middle School will follow the Tier III Modified Transformation to Educational Excellence Model that aligns to our district and campus needs.
+The Laredo Independent School District and Memorial Middle School will follow the Tier III Modified Transformation To Education Excellence Model that aligns to our district and campus needs.

-The Tier III Modified Transformation to Educational Excellence Model provides the district and campus the flexibility to implement a solid foundational intervention strategy that is based on the comprehensive needs assessment as it pertains to school improvement strategies.
+The Tier III Modified Transformation To Education Excellence Model provides the district and campus the flexibility to implement a solid foundational intervention strategy that is based on the comprehensive needs assessment as it pertains to school improvement strategies.

-The Tier III Modified Transformation to Educational Excellence Model was decided upon after the districts first initial meeting with M.B.
-Lamar Middle School on April 26, 2010 and based on the campus comprehensive needs assessment findings.
+The Tier III Modified Transformation To Education Excellence Model was decided upon after the districts first initial meeting with Memorial Middle School on April 26, 2010 and based on the campus comprehensive needs assessment findings.

-The delineated timeline for the Tier III Modified Transformation to Educational Excellence Model and steps that the district and M.B.
-Lamar Middle School has chosen to implement are as follows:
+The delineated timeline for the Tier III Modified Transformation To Education Excellence Model and steps that the district and Memorial Middle School has chosen to implement are as follows:

 - 1. A comprehensive meeting with School Leadership to explain the purpose of the Texas Title I Priority Schools Grant Program (April 2010); - 2.
 Meeting with School Leadership to develop the campus comprehensive needs assessment (April 2010); - 3.
 Begin development of comprehensive needs assessment (April 2010); - 4.
 Begin grant application development in order to meet TEA submission deadline (May 2010) - 5.
 Meet with School Leadership Team to work on grant application based on comprehensive needs assessment and selected intervention model (May 2010); - 6.
 Finalize grant application for submission (May 2010); - 7.
 Begin planning and preparations to implement selected intervention model (June 2010 August 2010); - 8.
-Begin Implementation of Tier III Modified Transformation to Educational Excellence Model (September 2010): - Campus Principal summative evaluation; - Implement instructional strategies that are research-based and vertically aligned from one grade to the next as well as aligned with State academic standards; - Establishment of schedules and strategies that provide increased learning time; - Begin use of student data (such as District Benchmark formative assessments, interim assessments, and summative assessments) to inform and differentiate instructional strategies to meet the academic needs of individual students (October 2010); - 10.
+Begin Implementation of Tier III Modified Transformation To Education Excellence Model (September 2010): - Campus Principal summative evaluation; - Implement instructional strategies that are research-based and vertically aligned from one grade to the next as well as aligned with State academic standards; - Establishment of schedules and strategies that provide increased learning time; - Begin use of student data (such as District Benchmark formative assessments, interim assessments, and summative assessments) to inform and differentiate instructional strategies to meet the academic needs of individual students (October 2010); - 10.
 Begin establishing and/or creating community-oriented and ongoing activities for family and community engagement (October 2010); - 11.
-Establishment of planned operational flexibility and sustained support (October 2010); - Ensure that M.B.
-Lamar Middle School receives ongoing, intensive technical assistance and related support from the District, Region 1, Texas Education Agency and Professional Development providers (October 2010 - June 2013);
+Establishment of planned operational flexibility and sustained support (October 2010); - 12.
+Ensure that Memorial Middle School receives ongoing, intensive technical assistance and related support from the District, Region 1, Texas Education Agency and Professional Development providers (October 2010 June 2013);